jiajasper/fictional-octo-lamp/content/posts/smart-stool/index.ed.md

 ---
-title: "IoT Stool VR"
+title: "VR controller stool"
 weight: 5
 date: 2020-04-01T17:55:28+08:00
 description: "3-week Furniture Design Solo Project @idecourse"

 categories: ["Virtual Reality", "Unreal Engine", "Blender 3D", "C++", "Prototyping"]
-featuredImage: "/images/superform/superform.gif"

 ---

-"What if our furnitures could replace our conventional peripheral devices to control electronics in the living space?"
+"What if our furnitures could replace our conventional controllers to interact with VR content?"

- Let's simulate this smart furniture experience in an immersive VR environment!
+![](/images/superform/george-prototype.gif "Instead of the conventional VR controllers, the users use the VR stool to interact with the VR environment!")

 ## The VR Stool

-![](/images/superform/george-prototype.gif "Instead of the conventional VR controllers, the users use the VR stool to interact with the VR environment!")

-This keycap shaped stool would function as the VR controller (aka the peripheral) for the users to interact with the VR environment.

 The form of the VR stool draws inspriration from keycaps and the semiotics of this shape invites the users to try to interact with the stool.
 The keycap shape is created by stretching and tying a piece of lycra over the internals of the stool.